 Operating Temperature Range of Solar Panels

 Although extreme conditions will affect solar panel performance efficiency, solar panels are rated to operate in a very wide temperature range.
-Designed to reflect real-world conditions, most solar panels have an operating temperature range wide enough to cover every single day of your system’s multi-decade lifetime.
+Designed to function in real-world conditions, most solar panels have an operating temperature range wide enough to cover every single day of your system’s multi-decade lifetime.

 For instance, solar panels sold by Mission Solar, Jinko Solar, and Tesla Solar are all rated with an operating range of -40°F to +185°F. When was the last time you experienced a day outside of this temperature range?
 We are guessing almost never.